 He is regularly instructed by local authorities in Unfair Trading and Counterfeit Goods cases.

 Miles successfully represented Suffolk County Council in The Court of Appeal against a company and director involved in aggressive commercial practices and unfair trading.

-Miles heads up a powerful 5 PB Consumer law group who provide topical, informative and entertaining seminars at the annual TSI (Trading Standards) Conference.
-Both Miles and others in the group regularly provide seminars and training for local authorities on Criminal Procedure and impending consumer law changes.
+Miles heads up a powerful 5 PB Consumer law group who provide topical, informative and entertaining seminars at the annual CTSI (Trading Standards) Conference.
+Both Miles and others in the group regularly provide seminars and training for local authorities on Criminal Procedure and impending consumer law and IP theft changes.

 Consumer Law: Defence

 Miles is instructed to advise and appear on behalf of Companies, Directors and individuals alike.

 Over the last 20 years he has been instructed on behalf of most of the major supermarket chains operating in the UK in pricing, unfair trading, food safety and product safety cases.

 Miles was instructed as junior counsel on behalf of a major supermarket group in a national prosecution for misleading price indications under the CPUTS relating to seasonal produce.

 Miles has advised the producers of high-profile computer/console games on content and compliance with UK and EU legislation.

 He has recently been involved in a product safety withdrawal/recall involving a “boutique” baby food manufacturer